Osferay/NilGroups/README.md

 - series.gi     Functions to generate the isolator series of a T-group.
 - iso.gi        Functions to check if two T-groups are isomorphic (**CURRENTLY NON WORIKING**).
 - conjugacy.gi  **WORKS FOR ALL NILPOTENT GROUPS.** Functions to solve the following problems:
   - Centralizer problem.
+CentralizerNilGroup(G, elms)
   - Conjugacy problem.
+IsConjugateNilGroup(G, g, h)
   - Canonical conjugate.
+CanonicalConjugateNilGroup(G, elms)
   - Normalizer problem.
+NormalizerNilGroup(G, U)
   - Subgroup Conjugacy problem.
+IsConjugateSubgroupsNilGroup(G, U, V)
 - deprecated.gi Functions that are no longer used but can be recovered if necessary.

 # Cites

-> Eddie H. Lo.
+> - Eddie H. Lo.
 Finding intersections and normalizers in finitely generated nilpotent groups.
 J. Symbolic Comput., 25(1):45–59, 1998.
-> Charles C. Sims.
+> - Charles C. Sims.
 Computation with finitely presented groups, volume 48 of Encyclopedia of Mathematics and its Applications.
 Cambridge University Press, Cambridge, 1994.
-> B. Eick and G. Ostheimer.
+> - B. Eick and G. Ostheimer.
 On the orbit-stabilizer problem for integral matrix actions of polycyclic groups.
 Mathematics of Computation,72(243):1511–1529, 2003.
-> B. Eick and A.-K. Engel.
+> - B. Eick and A.-K. Engel.
 The isomorphism problem for torsion free nilpotent groups of Hirsch length at most 5, Groups Complex.
 Cryptol.
 9 (1) (2017) 55--75.